metal3d/idok/README.md

 ## SSH

 The SSH way is the easier and more secured way.
-You don't have to open port on your computer and only the Kodi instance will be able to access your content.
-This is the default mode
+Easier because you don't have to open port on your computer and only the Kodi instance will be able to access your content.

+But...
 Unfortunately, raspbmc has a little problem with ssh server.
-But it's not very hard to fix.
+But it's not very hard to fix but you'll had to do some configuration...

+At first, the standard information that I must write:

+**I will not be responsible about malfunction, bad usage or error.
+Follow instruction with caution and please make a backup before doing anything.**

+Now that you know that, we can continue.

 We will replace dropbear by openssh-server.